Department spent £261,000 on Irish service 'for 18 people a year'

-Irish Langauge Act: Objection to £261,0000 spent on Irish marriage registration system - before assembly approval - for 18 requests per year
+Irish Language Act: Objection to £261,0000 spent on Irish marriage registration system - before assembly approval - for 18 requests per year

 The Department of Finance has been accused of “wanton squander” in spending £261,000 for a new Irish language registration system prior to assembly approval - and with only up to 18 people a year requesting the service.